 Ethnic Diversity.
 Visitor participation by ethnic minorities is historically low and presents an ongoing challenge.
 The region's minority population will grow higher as a percentage of population even as ethnic visitation rates trend downward.
-Non-English-speaking visitors face a series of obstacles to the National Park Service experience through language, cultural, and historical barriers.
-The National Park Service may choose to evolve its image and practices to become more attractive to diverse groups.
+Non-English-speaking visitors face a series of obstacles to the National Park Service experience through language, cultural, Service may choose to evolve its image and practices to become more attractive to diverse groups.
 This evolution will include decisions about how interpretive efforts and better access to parks, especially near urban areas, to create a more inclusive and welcoming experience.

+Aging Visitors and Universal Access.
 Figure 5-2.
 Percent of Population, Recent Visitors by Race and Ethnicity, 2001 - 2008/09